Seven Proven Ways to Fight Deportation in California

 Basic requirements (simplified):

-Good moral character during that period
+Good moral character during that time.

-No disqualifying offenses
+No disqualifying offenses.

-Proving that removal would cause “exceptional and extremely unusual hardship” to your U.S. citizen or LPR spouse, parent, or child
+Proving that removal would cause “exceptional and extremely unusual hardship” to your U.S. citizen or LPR spouse, parent, or child.

 Evidence that helps: Medical records, school/IEP records, financial documents, therapy letters, employer letters, community service, taxes, home lease/mortgage, and detailed declarations.